 Create an elegant evergreen garland for your mantel this holiday season.
-You can purchase a garland in the Garden Center, or make your own from evergreens in your landscape, like magnolia, pine and arborvitae.
+You can purchase a garland in the Garden Center, or make your own from evergreens, like magnolia, pine and arborvitae, in your landscape.

 Add texture to the display with bleached pinecones, an easy and inexpensive project for holiday decorating.
-The garland is surprisingly simple to make, and if you have helpers to trim the greenery and make the bundles, it will come together quickly.
-Follow the step-by-step below, and consult the video: How to Make Fresh Holiday Garland for more instructions.
+Try this project and you’ll find that the garland is surprisingly simple to make.
+If you have helpers to trim the greenery and make the bundles, it will come together quickly.
+Follow the step-by-step below, and consult the video How to Make Fresh Holiday Garland for more instructions.

 Make an Evergreen Garland

 Materials & Tools

 - Greenery like pine, magnolia, arborvitae, junipers